Physics processes & models

 (5) indicates the tracking cut applied by the corresponding model.

-(6) the G4DNARuddExtendedIonisationModel uses cumulated distribution functions for the computation of secondary electron energy and is significantly faster than the G4DNARuddIonisationModel which uses analytical single differential cross sections.
+(6) a preliminary updated version of the G4DNARuddIonisationExtendedModel has been released in Geant4 11.2.
+It is significantly faster than the G4DNARuddIonisationModel for the sampling of secondary electrons.
 It is used in the option2 constructor for protons, hydrogen atoms, alpha particles and their charge states, and in all constructors for heavier ions.

 HYDROGEN ATOMS (named "hydrogen")